 Henry James (1843-1916)

-A selective list of online literary criticism for the American-born novelist and short-story writer Henry James, favoring signed articles by recognized scholars and articles published in peer-reviewed sources
+A selective list of online literary criticism for the American-born, London-based novelist, short-story writer, literary critic, and autobiographer Henry James, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 Introduction & Biography